Undistraction/gitbook/function-defaults.md

 ## Objects

 When using objects as arguments, expected keys and values can be provide.
 Object values are available within the function body through variables named after the keys.
-Any keys of the params object not supplied will be undefined
+Any keys of the params object not supplied will be undefined.

 Before